minetest/minetest/README.md

 Version scheme
 --------------

-Minetest doesn't follow semver.
-Instead, we do something roughly similar to 0.major.minor.
+Minetest partially follows semver (major.minor.patch).

-Since 0.5.0-dev and 0.4.17-dev, the dev notation refers to the next release,
+Since 5.0.0-dev and 0.4.17-dev, the dev notation refers to the next release,
-ie: 0.5.0-dev is the development version leading to 0.5.0.
+ie: 5.0.0-dev is the development version leading to 5.0.0.

 Prior to that, we used oldversion-dev.

+Semver was adopted after 0.4.X series.
+Before that we used 0.major.minor scheme.